 Each report contains in-depth analysis of the sector’s importance for the country’s economy, detailed statistics and infographics.
 The report includes executive summary, sector and subsector overviews, competitive and regulatory environment, as well as thorough company profiles of the top market players.

-The food sector is a strategic one for China’s economy, as it provides sustenance to almost 20% of the world’s population and provides the impetus for many other sectors, such as agriculture, transportation, machinery and vehicle ...READ MORE
+The food sector is strategic for China’s economy as it provides sustenance to almost 20% of the world’s population and serves as an impetus for many other sectors like agriculture, transportation, machinery and vehicle manufacturing, and ...READ MORE

 China is the largest alcoholic beverages producer and consumer in the world, consuming one-third of the world’s spirits and a quarter of the world’s beer.
 Its beer production ranked first in the world for 14 consecutive years and the ...READ MORE